I Love Telling Stories: What Majors Are Best for Launching Storytelling Careers?

 Creating Your Storytelling Career at APU

 As an APU student, you’ll have the opportunity to meet with a career consultant or your faculty advisor to discuss your options in storytelling careers.
 You might also find a paid or volunteer position on campus as an undergraduate where you can grow your storytelling skills and gain experience.
-And you can always meet with representatives in the Office of Student Employment, Student Affairs, or the Center for Student Action to learn about opportunities in those departments.
+And you can always meet with representatives in the Office of Student Employment, Student Affairs, or the Spiritual Life to learn about opportunities in those departments.

 Looking ahead, once you graduate, you can join APU’s networking site, APU Connect, where you can get to know people in the APU community and build your professional network.
 You can also get active on the global networking site LinkedIn, and make sure you have letters of recommendation on hand from your professors so you’re positioned to take advantage of storytelling career opportunities.